BS in Nutrition and Dietetics

 - Major courses: 44 credits

-- Other major requirements: 24 credits (including 19 credits that are also counted as Liberal Arts and Sciences (LAS) Curriculum A Electives from the Natural Sciences and Mathematics category)
+- Other major requirements: 24 credits (including 19 credits that are also counted as Liberal Arts and Sciences (LAS) Curriculum Z Electives from the Natural Sciences and Mathematics category)

-- LAS Curriculum A electives: 21 credits (Arts & Humanities: 12 credits; Social Sciences: 6 credits, including PSY 201 OR PSY 202; Any LAS course from Arts & Humanities OR Social Sciences category: 3 credits)
+- LAS Curriculum Z electives: 21 credits (Digital Cultures:3 credits; Change Makers: 6 credits; Social Sciences: 3 credits, including PSY 201 OR PSY 202; Any LAS course with a minimum of 3 credits in Arts and Humanities: 9 credits)

 - Computer skills: 1 credit